easylibs/streamer-sql/README.md

 ```java
 final SqlStreamer streamer = SqlStreamer.of(ds.getConnection());
 ```
-Next we show how to do the most basic SQL query and process the results using a Java `Stream`.
-This returns a single row, so only one line of output.
+Next example shows, how to do a basic SQL query and process the results using a Java `Stream`.
+This example returns a single row, so only one line of output is produced, but of course as a stream its setup to handle any number of results.

 SQL:
 ```sql